MateusClepf/gift-voucher-validation/README.md

 1. User enters a voucher code and completes the Turnstile challenge
 2. Frontend sends voucher code and Turnstile token to the Cloudflare Worker
 3. Worker validates the Turnstile token to ensure the request is from a legitimate user
-4. If valid, the Worker forwards the request to the Backend API
+4. If valid, the Worker removes the Turnstile token and forwards the clean request to the Backend API
 5. Backend API validates the voucher code and returns the result
 6. Worker returns the API response to the Frontend